vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 # F. Run universal example
 1. `cd examples/universal`
 2. `npm run start` => if everything is ok (also in browser's console), kill the process and go to the next step
+3. `npm run build:dev`
+4. `cd dist/browser && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
+5. `cd ../..`
+6. `npm run build:prod`
+7. `cd dist/browser && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
+8. `cd ../..`
-3. `npm run build:ssr && npm run serve:ssr` => if everything is ok (also in browser's console), kill the process and go to the next step
+9. `npm run build:ssr && npm run serve:ssr` => if everything is ok (also in browser's console), kill the process and go to the next step
-4. `npm run build:prerender && npm run serve:prerender` => if everything is ok (also in browser's console), kill the process and go to the next step
+10. `npm run build:prerender && npm run serve:prerender` => if everything is ok (also in browser's console), kill the process and go to the next step
-5. `cd ../../..`
+11. `cd ../../..`

+# G. Run angular-cli-material example
+COMING SOON

-# G. Create your pull request
+# H. Create your pull request
 1. **If it is ok, create your pull request specifying all the details**